SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 Contactless follows standard UK card network rules.
 Check sumup.com/en-gb for the current per-tap limit before advising customers.

-Amex acceptance at 1.69% is worth circling again.
+We’d circle Amex acceptance at 1.69% again.
 A tourist hotel taking 30% of bookings on Amex pays SumUp the same fee per transaction as on a Visa Debit, where many rivals would charge 2–3% on Amex.

 Connectivity and Portability

-We tested both Bluetooth and standalone readers as part of this review.
-Solo Lite and Air pair to your phone over Bluetooth.
-You run the free SumUp app on iOS or Android; the reader handles the card, the phone handles the sale.
+Connectivity is the choice that decides whether you can trade off-grid.
+Solo Lite and Air pair to your phone over Bluetooth: you run the free SumUp app on iOS or Android, the reader handles the card, the phone handles the sale.

 When you trade a busy farmer’s market and your phone battery dips below 10% by 2 PM, that’s your real risk.
 Carry a power bank.